Bring Hispanic Heritage Month to Life: A Collection of Resources

 - Grades: PreK–K, 1–2, 3–5, 6–8, 9–12

-Celebrate the cultures and traditions of those who can trace their roots to Spain, Mexico, and the Spanish-speaking countries of Central America, South America, and the Caribbean!
 September 15 is the anniversary of the independence of five Latin American countries: Costa Rica, El Salvador, Guatemala, Honduras, and Nicaragua.
 Mexico celebrates its independence on September 16 and Chile follows suit on September 18.

 With this lesson, students are introduced to the Mexican holiday, Day of the Dead, while learning about the human skeleton.

-Uses the beloved novel Esperanza Rising by Pam Muñoz Ryan as inspiration to improve students' writing skills.
+Use the beloved novel Esperanza Rising by Pam Muñoz Ryan as inspiration to improve students' writing skills.
 Students use story starters and historical fiction journal writing as a background.